tetsushijp/AEP-Hands-on-Labs/labs/fsi/Foundations/Schemas.md

 10. In this lab we will be adding two pre built mixins listed below

-      - Order Details Mixin, and
+      - Transaction Details Mixin, and
       - identities

-      Search for 'Order Details Mixin' Select the mixin and hit Assign Mixin
+      Search for 'Transaction Details Mixin' Select the mixin and hit Assign Mixin

      ![Demo](./images/schemamixin1.png)

-      Your schema will now have the Order details object and all of the fields within this object
+      Your schema will now have the Transaction details object and all of the fields within this object

       <!---
       ![Demo](./images/schemamixin2.png)